varshagarla/Metis_BusinessFundamentals_Project/MVP.md

 ### Impact Hypothesis:
 The impact hypothesis is that by analyzing patterns of sexual violence complaints reported to the NYPD, we can develop a model to identify factors related to high prevalence of sexual violence (such as borough, victim age group, time of occurrence, etc.).

 **Primary Impact:** The primary desired impact is to identify strong predictors of sexual violence cases in NYC so that the NYPD and Safe Horizon can focus the attention of their actions/initiatives to prevent sexual violence most effectively.
 For example, they can target a campaign towards the most vulnerable victim group so that they are aware of their heightened risk and take extra precautions to stay vigilant.
-Additionally, the NYPD could increase officer presence in high-risk areas. [insert success metric]
+Additionally, the NYPD could increase officer presence in high-risk areas.

-**Secondary Impact:** The secondary desired impact is to identify which boroughs/locations require additional Safe Horizon counseling sites to support victims based on the prevalence of sexual violence cases. [insert success metric]
+**Secondary Impact:** The secondary desired impact is to identify which boroughs/locations require additional Safe Horizon counseling sites to support victims based on the prevalence of sexual violence cases.

 ### Solution:
 My first proposed solution path is to develop an interpretable linear regression model that will identify factors that increase the risk of sexual violence cases.